-Through our investigations, we have not been able to justify any engineering options for flood defence works for Brize Norton or Clanfield.
-The above type of schemes would not be viable here due to the high costs involved and the small number of properties that would benefit.
+Through our investigations, we have not been able to justify any engineering options for flood defence works for Aston.
+The above types of schemes would not be viable here due to the high costs involved and the small number of properties that would benefit.

-We understand the primary cause of flooding in Brize Norton and Clanfield was field drainage and surface water runoff from development with subsequent flood flow routes across farmland towards the Highmoor Brook and the village.
-The magnitude of the July flood event exceeded the capacity and overwhelmed the surface water and land drainage systems, and the numerous third party culverts, causing flooding greater than previous records.
+We understand the primary cause of flooding in this area was field drainage runoff with subsequent flood flow routes across farmland towards the larger watercourses (Aston, Cote and Bull Lane Ditches) in the village.
+The magnitude of the July flood event exceeded the capacity and overwhelmed the surface water and land drainage systems, culverts and bridges.
+This caused flooding greater than previous records.